Our Team

 As a trainer Geoff creates and delivers Continuous Professional Development training, enabling solar installers and designers to gain CPD points and remain accredited.

-As a member of Standards Australia’s EL-42 renewable technology committee Geoff has have contributed to the development of recent editions of AS/NZS 4777.2 2020, and AS/NZS 5033 2021, covering Inverters connected to grid, and solar PV arrays in Australia.
+As a member of Standards Australia’s EL-42 renewable technology committee Geoff has contributed to the development of recent editions of AS/NZS 4777.2 2020, and AS/NZS 5033 2021, covering Inverters connected to grid, and solar PV arrays in Australia.

 Geoff also operates a small business, Sunman Solar Pty Ltd, that provides bespoke PV and energy storage systems, both on and off-grid in the Northern Tablelands district of NSW.